internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 ...
 {% endhighlight %}

-### Moving information from the CPU to the CHRRAM
+### Moving information from the CPU to the CHR-RAM

-Originally I intended for the CPU to have direct access to the CHRRAM together with the PPU, however when it came to actually figure out how to put the CHRRAM into the project, I felt that in order to do this I had to add to many more components and I felt the project was already too complex.
+Originally I intended for the CPU to have direct access to the CHR-RAM together with the PPU, however when it came to actually figure out how to put the CHR-RAM into the project, I felt that in order to do this I had to add too many more components and I felt the project was already too complex.
-So I went with another approach, which was to have the PPU as an intermediary carrying information from the CPU and putting it into the CHHRAM.
+So I went with another approach, which was to have the PPU as an intermediary carrying information from the CPU and putting it into the CHR-RAM.
 In consoles such as the Sega Mega Drive (Genesis in the US), for example, the CPU has to activate a DMA to transfer bytes to the Video RAM, what I did is similar, if not a bit more crude.

-The CPU can then copy information from the SD Card, for example, to the PPU-RAM, 3 KB at a time, because PPU-RAM has only 4KB in total, and set the PPU Mode in the PPU-RAM to "Copy to CHRRAM".
+The CPU can then copy information from the SD Card, for example, to the PPU-RAM, 3 KB at a time, because PPU-RAM has only 4KB in total, and set the PPU Mode in the PPU-RAM to "Copy to CHR-RAM".

-If the PPU Mode is "Copy to CHRRAM", this means that the PPU-RAM has this mapping:
+If the PPU Mode is "Copy to CHR-RAM", this means that the PPU-RAM has this mapping:

 ![PPU memory mapping](/assets/ppuMapping4.png)

+While in PPU Mode 2 or 3, a scene is also rendered using only one nametable and sprites (these graphical components will be explained below).

 <br/>